RichardDKlein/whiteboard/README.md

-# whiteboard-java
+# whiteboard-java-kotlin

-Common whiteboard problems asked during coding interviews, solved in Java.
+Common whiteboard problems asked during coding interviews, solved in Java and Kotlin.

 The problems are grouped by category into modules, e.g.  'arrays', 'strings', 'trees', etc. Each problem